nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud_rest.rst

 * Sending and receiving device messages.
 * Interacting with location services.

-All of these functions operate on a :c:struct:`nrf_cloud_rest_context` structure that you must initialize and provide with your desired parameters.
+All of these functions operate on an :c:struct:`nrf_cloud_rest_context` structure that you must initialize and provide with your desired parameters.
 When each function returns, the context contains the status of the API call.

 Authentication